parkerdonahue/TypUs/business/UserResearch.md

   - Team Action: The app will have different fonts, selectable text size, and spacing as accessibility features rather than MTX in order to improve readibility.

 - Observation 2
-  - Observation Statement:Survey takers get bored of wordle and claim it gets stale/repetitive and boring
+  - Observation Statement: Survey takers get bored of wordle and claim it gets stale/repetitive and boring
   - Supporting Data: Survey takers who do not wish they could play wordle multiple times a day described wordle as repetitive, dead, and stale
-  - Team Action(?):Prevent Typus from being repetitive and keep the style play changing and exciting
+  - Team Action:Prevent Typus from being repetitive and keep the style play changing and exciting

 - Observation 3
   - Observation Statement:
   - Supporting Data:
-  - Team Action(?):
+  - Team Action:

 - Observation 4
   - Observation Statement:
   - Supporting Data:
-  - Team Action(?):
+  - Team Action: